 The OPGT can also appear in court on any hearing application, should the OPGT have concerns about the applicant or the dependent adult.
 Hearing applications are more expensive to obtain.
 It is recommended that an applicant use the service of a lawyer should they decide to proceed via a hearing.
 The process for the documentation and for appearing in front of the court involves detailed specific steps and protocols.

 How To Avoid Going To Court Altogether

 The simplest and most cost effective way to avoid these application, if encouraging your family members to have a Personal Directive, prior to them losing capacity.
 The personal directive gives someone the ability to make decisions on their behalf.
 These inexpensive documents save time, stress and money as an alternative to a guardianship application.
 Both our Alberta offices offer these services.
 Lastly, often we draft the personal directive in a day or two to make the process fast and easy.

 You Have A Choice: Fast vs Cheap Application Processes

-Whether you decide to obtain a guardianship via a desk or hearing application, Kahane Law Office in Calgary, Alberta is here to help.
-Our lawyers are experienced on these matters and will help guide you through the process.
-Call our office today to find out more.
-Call 403-225-8810 or email today to contact us.
+Let us reduce the stress involved in helping your loved one.
+Whether you decide to obtain a guardianship via a desk or hearing application, Kahane Law Office helps throughout Alberta.
+Our lawyers have experience in these matters and help guide you through the process.
+Call our office in either Calgary or Edmonton today to find out more.
+Call 403-225-8810 in Calgary or 780-571-8463 in Edmonton or email today to contact us.